ma-chengyuan/IconTweaks/README.md

 Aware of this problem, Google offered a solution called [Adaptive Icon](https://developer.android.com/guide/practices/ui_guidelines/icon_design_adaptive) since Android Oreo.
 The big picture of Adaptive Icon is: the developer provides a big background and a small foreground image for each icon, and when finally presented to the user, the icon will be cropped by a user-specified mask in a way that everything in the foreground is kept, while the large background is cropped to a unified shape.

-However, this also introduce a new problem: What about the apps that haven't adopted the Adaptive Icon?
+However, this also introduces a new problem: What about the apps that haven't adopted the Adaptive Icon?
 They will be displayed in a very awkward way:

 <img src="https://s1.ax1x.com/2020/08/11/aLiClR.png" alt="aLiClR.png" width="400" />

-It should be pointed out that though Google Play no longer accepts legacy icons, the use of legacy bitmap icons is still prevalent in Chinese apps, since China has its own android ecosystem and don't care about Google at all.
+It should be pointed out that though Google Play no longer accepts legacy icons, the use of legacy bitmap icons is still prevalent in Chinese apps since China has its own android ecosystem and don't care about Google at all.
 As one who uses these apps on an AOSP-like ROM, the inconsistency shown above is really killing me.

 It would be much better if we have